 Vicente García García, Humberto L. Perotto-Baldivieso, Stephen Hallett

 Natural Resources Department, Cranfield University, United Kingdom

 Frequency and severity of natural disasters are reportedly increasing worldwide, partially due to population increase and increasing concentration of populations in hazard-prone environments (1).
-Their effects are related to the vulnerability of the affected area and the proximal human population (2).
+Their effects are related to the of the affected area and the proximal human population (2).
 Flooding is one of the most serious and common natural disasters.
 Flooding statistics show how in the last 20 years there have been more than 2,800 flooding events with over 2,000,000,000 people affected and over 190,000 people killed (Table 1).

 |Number of flood events||2,887|

 |Number of people affected||2,809,481,489|